Trust Fund (band)

-Trust Fund was a musical project founded and led by Ellis Jones while living in Bristol in the southwest of England.
-Both on recordings and live, the band also featured a rotating lineup of musicians to fill out the sound.
-They released four full-length albums between 2015 and 2018, the final of which roughly coincided with the decision to disband.
+Trust Fund is a musical project founded and led by Ellis Jones while living in Bristol in the southwest of England.
+Until 2018, both on recordings and live, the band featured a rotating lineup of musicians.
+They released four full-length albums, the final of which roughly coincided with the decision to disband.
+In March 2022, Jones revived the Trust Fund moniker and began releasing new singles under the name, followed by a fifth album in 2024.

 History

 The band self-released an EP titled I've Been Ages, followed by a second, Don't Let Them Begin, and a split EP with Joanna Gruesome, the latter two issued by Reeks of Effort.
 In early 2015, they signed to Turnstile Records for the release of their first full-length album, "No One's Coming for Us".

 Their next album, Seems Unfair, followed shortly after on the same label in the autumn of 2015.

 After a relocation to Leeds, a third album, We Have Always Lived in the Harolds, was released in June 2016.
 Reverting to home recording, it was also released without a record label.
-The title is a reference to Shirley Jackson’s 1962 novel We Have Always Lived in the Castle, substituting in a group of streets in Leeds collectively known as the Harolds, where Jones lived.
+The title is a reference to Shirley Jackson's 1962 novel We Have Always Lived in the Castle, substituting in a group of streets in Leeds collectively known as the Harolds, where Jones lived.

-In July 2018, Trust Fund released their fourth and final full-length album, Bringing the Backline.
+In July 2018, Trust Fund released what was intended to be their fourth and final full-length album, Bringing the Backline.

-During their period of activity, Trust Fund toured with Los Campesinos!, Speedy Ortiz, and Mitski.
+During their initial period of activity, Trust Fund toured with Los Campesinos!, Speedy Ortiz, and Mitski.

+In March 2022, Jones revived the Trust Fund moniker and began releasing new singles under the name.
+In 2023, Trust Fund again supported Mitski on a tour of cities in the UK and the EU.

+On 22 August 2024, Jones announced that Trust Fund would release a new album, Has It Been a While, on 1 November 2024, through Tapete Records.